Robert Gibbs is Associate Director of the Resource and Rural Economics Division.

-Robert served as an economist with ERS from 1990-2007.
+Robert served as an economist with ERS from 1990-2007 and was Chief of the Farm and Rural Household Wellbeing Branch in RRED until 2013.
 He is an agency specialist in rural labor markets and education.
 Robert has conducted research on a variety of rural labor-related topics, including workforce education, occupation and skill change, welfare reform, and unemployment.
-In 1998, he served as a visiting scholar at the Joint Economic Committee of Congress.

 Robert holds a Ph.D. in Regional Science from the University of Pennsylvania.
 He received a Bachelor of Science in Economics from the Georgia Institute of Technology.

-Robert is a member and past president of the Southern Regional Science Association, as well as a member of the Regional Science Association International.
+Robert is a member and past president of the Southern Regional Science Association, as well as a member of the Agricultural and Applied Economics Association and the Regional Science Association International.

 Gibbs, R. Education as a Rural Development Strategy, Amber Waves, Economic Research Service, USDA, November 2005.